pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 </p>

 **NOTE:**
-This is a repository for the books and papers I have read in the last 25 years of my career.
-The items that I have completed have a date (for my reference) and a summary or comment, while the others are items I have recently purchased and next on my list to read.
+This page is for the books and papers I have read.
+For each item I have included the date and a summary or comment.
 Most of the books were purchased on-line, so I have provided links for anyone interested in purchasing a copy.
 The technical papers I have either provided links or the .pdf (or both).